Critic’s Pick | 4 Stars: “Stunningly personal… When you peer

 Then She Fell is made possible, in part, with initial support from Arts@Renaissance and St. Nicks Alliance; The Brooklyn Community Foundation; New York City Council Member Diana Reyna; Official Wine Sponsor, Macari Wines; Materials for the Arts/New York City Department of Cultural Affairs and Department of Sanitation; Groundworks Inc.; Beverage Consultant Sarah Sutel, Mixologist Kathy Hubler, Chefs Megan Johnson and Leigh Friend (Casellula); The [QuA2D] Art Mill Residency in Jeffersonville, NY provided by Daniel Castellanos & John Wenk; NYC Dance Response Fund, a program of Dance/NYC established by the Mertz Gilmore Foundation; Third Rail’s fiscal sponsor Fractured Atlas & Artful.ly; and by Third Rail Projects, with support from individual and institutional donors, and volunteers.
 Third Rail Projects also extends its sincerest gratitude to Arts Brookfield for its significant support throughout the development of Then She Fell.

 Thanks to our many Benefit Performance Attendees and Kickstarter Backers for making this performance possible.
 Click here for the full list of supporters and backers.
-Additional thanks: Liam Barber, Tori Sparks, Carly Bradt, Genee Coreno, Andrea Lepcio (contributing writer), John Cruz, Ethan Kramer, Sarah Wong, Aimee Plauche, Chris Swader, Justin Swader, Nathan Stark, Rambod Vale, Madison Krekel, Anika Basu, Karl Custer, Lisa Wicks, Kris Bauman, Amy Nieporent, Crimson Roe, Jae Day, Aldora Neal, Marissa Katz, Sophia Schrank, Dani Garcia, Noise Andrews, Gwendolyn Petry, Emily Petry, Christine Jordan, Lainie Berman, Melody Loveless, Caroline Hendrix, Katie Kavett, Julia Kelly, Spencer Pizzani, Ella Mandel, Johnathan Lee, Katie Lupke, Emily Ohlrich, Kristina Radke, Christopher Cummings, Miguel Rivas, David Boudreau, Erin Kim, Andrew Rasmussen, Isaiah Singer, Rebekah Morin, Jessy Smith, Allison Kline, Zoë Schieber, Edward Rice, Marissa Nielsen-Pincus, Elizabeth Carena, Niko Tsocanos, Frances Koncan, Lauren Wong, Roxanne Kidd, Aly Fox, Roland Triska, Elijah Heath, Alexander Norelli, Tom Regouski, Benjamin Magnuson, Chris Henderson, Richard Rosado, Monika Deeran, Jesse & Kathleen Green, Caroline Conoly, Katie Galaro, Robert Peatman, Stacie C. Fields, Aaron Mattocks, Jared Douglas, Jordan Muller, Chris Masters, John Nehlich, Josh Matthews, Barbara Erin Delo, Debra Beardsley, Kate Black, Alecia Schulz, Douglas Gillespie, Gabby Acquaviva, T. Edward Wines, Sarah Sutel, Kathy Hubler, Megan Johnson, Leigh Friend, Casellula, Le Métier de Beauté, Fractured Atlas/Artful.ly, Arts@Renaissance Advisory Committee, St. Nicks Alliance’s facilities staff, The New York Dance and Performance (Bessie) Awards Committee, Pastor Jonathan Priest and the Lutheran Church of St John the Evangelist.
+Additional thanks: Liam Barber, Tori Sparks, Carly Bradt, Genee Coreno, Andrea Lepcio (contributing writer), John Cruz, Ethan Kramer, Sarah Wong, Aimee Plauche, Chris Swader, Justin Swader, Nathan Stark, Rambod Vale, Madison Krekel, Anika Basu, Karl Custer, Lisa Wicks, Kris Bauman, Amy Nieporent, Crimson Roe, Jae Day, Aldora Neal, Marissa Katz, Sophia Schrank, Dani Garcia, Noise Andrews, Gwendolyn Petry, Emily Petry, Christine Jordan, Lainie Berman, Melody Loveless, Caroline Hendrix, Katie Kavett, Julia Kelly, Spencer Pizzani, Ella Mandel, Johnathan Lee, Katie Lupke, Emily Ohlrich, Kristina Radke, Christopher Cummings, Miguel Rivas, David Boudreau, Erin Kim, Andrew Rasmussen, Isaiah Singer, Rebekah Morin, Jessy Smith, Allison Kline, Zoë Schieber, Edward Rice, Marissa Nielsen-Pincus, Elizabeth Carena, Niko Tsocanos, Frances Koncan, Lauren Wong, Roxanne Kidd, Aly Fox, Roland Triska, Elijah Heath, Alexander Norelli, Tom Regouski, Benjamin Magnuson, Chris Henderson, Richard Rosado, Monika Deeran, Jesse & Kathleen Green, Caroline Conoly, Katie Galaro, Robert Peatman, Stacie C. Fields, Aaron Mattocks, Jared Douglas, Jordan Muller, Chris Masters, John Nehlich, Josh Matthews, Barbara Erin Delo, Debra Beardsley, Kate Black, Alecia Schulz, Douglas Gillespie, Gabby Acquaviva, D. R. Baker, T. Edward Wines, Sarah Sutel, Kathy Hubler, Megan Johnson, Leigh Friend, Casellula, Le Métier de Beauté, Fractured Atlas/Artful.ly, Arts@Renaissance Advisory Committee, St. Nicks Alliance’s facilities staff, The New York Dance and Performance (Bessie) Awards Committee, Pastor Jonathan Priest and the Lutheran Church of St John the Evangelist.